The model: Document, Element, Path, Value

 }

-The type token (object, group, heading, rect, folder…) is a plain string — it tells a reader how to interpret the prim, but the core attaches no behaviour to it.
-That is deliberate: the same container holds a 3-D object, a document heading, and a directory entry, because nothing about the structure is specialised to any domain.
-Domains live in the vocabulary of type tokens and property names a reader agrees on, never in the core.
+The type token (object, group, heading, rect, folder, and so on) is a plain string.
+It tells a reader how to interpret the Element, and Kinogaki Core treats it as a label, not behaviour.
+That is deliberate: the same container holds a 3-D object, a document heading, and a directory entry, because the structure stays general across every domain.
+Domains live in the vocabulary of type tokens and property names a reader agrees on, and Kinogaki Core stays neutral.

 This one decision pays off everywhere:

-A property is a typed default value at a name, optionally carrying time samples.
+A Property is a named, typed value, optionally carrying time samples.
 Ask for it at a moment in time and you get a concrete value; with samples present, floating-point properties interpolate between keyframes.

 def object "ball" {